synilogic/AiAgentCRM/FUNCTIONALITY_CHECK_REPORT.md

 ## ✨ Conclusion

-The AI Agent CRM application has been successfully checked and all major functionality is working properly.
+The Ai Agentic CRM application has been successfully checked and all major functionality is working properly.
 The application consists of:

 - A robust Node.js backend with comprehensive API endpoints
 - Multiple React frontend applications for different user roles